Walodja1987/xns/test/Tests.md

 - Should return correct label and namespace for registered address.
 - Should return empty strings for address without a name.
 - Should return correct name for addresses registered via `registerName`.
-- Should return correct name for addresses registered via `claimFreeNames`.
+- Should return correct name for addresses registered via `assignFreeNames`.

 ---